eNMS-automation/eNMS/docs/inventory/web_connection.rst

 eNMS automatically redirects you to the address and port GoTTY is listening to, using JavaScript variables ``window.location.hostname`` and ``window.location.protocol``.
-If these variables do not redirect to the right URL, you can tell eNMS which protocol and URL to use by setting the ``address`` variable in the configuration. (just the URL, and eNMS will add the port GoTTY is listening to)
+If these variables do not redirect to the right URL, you can tell eNMS which protocol and URL to use by setting the ``address`` variable in the settings. (just the URL, and eNMS will add the port GoTTY is listening to)

 Port redirection